G606

 • Venetian frame of the period

-Holy Family with Mary M
+The Holy Family with Saint Mary Magdalen.
+Andrea Mantegna

-• inspire by Roman funeral relief - portray deceased family members as touchingly bonded together
+• Inspire by Roman funeral relief — portray deceased family members as touchingly bonded together

 • For the Gonzaga Mantua